-The Horse Rider’s Training is a definitive whole based on the final destination of the Horse Rider.
+Training of a Horse Rider is a definitive whole based on the final destination of the Horse Rider.
 The Horse Riders are trained to master, excel and master several tasks to suit different situations.
 Horse riders are qualified to adapt quickly to all possibilities they may encounter while riding their horses.
 Horse training is an ideal activity that can be done by Horse riders because it enables them to meet and know each horse’s personality, including the features of their horses.
 Horse riding training is a process that cannot be disregarded because it forms part of Horse Riders’ knowledge and experience.

-8. Horse Riding three types of Horse Training Horse Riders can do for Horse Riding.
+Horse Riders can do three types of trainings for Horse Riding.
 Horse training is an ideal activity Horse Riders can do because it enables them to meet and know each horse’s personality, including the features of Horse Rider’s horse.

 Is it easy to train a horse to be ridden?